alchemy-swift/alchemy/Docs/2_Fusion.md

 Most Alchemy services conform to the `Service` protocol, which you can use to configure and access various connections.

 For example, you likely want to use an SQL database in your app.
-You can use the `Service` methods to set up a default database driver.
+You can use the `Service` methods to set up a default database provider.
 You'll probably want to do this in your `Application.boot`.

 ### Registering Defaults

-Services typically have static driver functions to your configure defaults.
-In this case, the `.postgres()` function helps create a PostgreSQL database driver.
+Services typically have static provider functions to your configure defaults.
+In this case, the `.postgres()` function helps create a PostgreSQL database provider.

 ```swift
 Database.config(